vovchanchyk/setup-react/README.md

 # setup-react
-to run the web server next command "npm test"
+to run the project with hot reloading use following command "npm test" to build "npm run dev"